 The second is the indoor toilet from the famous two-story brothel, the Lupanaro, in Pompeii.

-Other Italian toilets and other plumbing shown on the dedicated page show an Italian truckstop toilet, toilets in Rome, Perugia, Genova, and the Vatican, plus several toilets on board Italian trains.
+Other Italian toilets and other plumbing include an Italian truckstop toilet, toilets in Rome, Perugia, Genova, and the Vatican, plus several toilets on board Italian trains.

 Other ancient examples are those from Paestum and the Roman Emperor Nero's Toilet at Villa Poppaea, at Oplontis.

 Toilets in Japan often have a wide range of advanced features, including electrically heated seats, and complicated built-in bidet and air-drying functions.